nasa/webgs/README.md

 ### Connect WebGS over UDP

-Assuming Icarous is configured properly, ensure you are on the same network as the device running Icarous.
+Assuming [ICAROUS](https://github.com/nasa/icarous) is configured properly, ensure you are on the same network as the device running [ICAROUS](https://github.com/nasa/icarous).
 Typically this will involve changing the IP address of your machine.
 Start the web server and the socket server.
 Ensure the Web page is connected to the socket server.
 In the settings panel, set:

     GCS Mode -> 'Connect to Hardware'
     Select Input Type -> IP
-    IP Address -> {the same IP address Icarous is configured to output to}
+    IP Address -> {the same IP address ICAROUS is configured to output to}
     Component Id -> 5 (Default is 5.
-This is the standard Icarous Config.
+This is the standard ICAROUS Config.
 0 will conect to Autopilot in most configurations.)

 Ensure the Port and Baud Rate are correct.
 Press connect to aircraft.

 ### Connect WebGS via Serial USB Device

-Assuming Icarous is configured properly, ensure you are on the same network as the device running Icarous.
+Assuming [ICAROUS](https://github.com/nasa/icarous) is configured properly, ensure you are on the same network as the device running [ICAROUS](https://github.com/nasa/icarous).
 Typically this will involve changing the IP address of your machine.
 Start the web server and the socket server.
 Ensure the Web page is connected to the socket server.
 In the settings panel, set:

     GCS Mode -> 'Connect to Hardware'
     Select Input Type -> USB
-    IP Address -> {the same IP address Icarous is configured to output to}
+    IP Address -> {the same IP address ICAROUS is configured to output to}
     Component Id -> 5 (Default is 5.
-This is the standard Icarous Config.
+This is the standard ICAROUS Config.
 0 will conect to Autopilot in most configurations.)

 Ensure the Port and Baud Rate are correct.
 Press connect to aircraft.

 ### To run simulations

-Icarous must be installed and properly built.
+[ICAROUS](https://github.com/nasa/icarous) must be installed and properly built.
 On the settings page ensure

     GCS Mode is set to 'SITL'
     Path to icarous is set correctly
     Path to Ardupilot is set correctly (if needed)
     SIM TYPE -> ArduCopter (Spelling and Capitalization Matter)

 Then either right click on the map or click on the Aircraft button and select 'New Aircraft'.
-The parameters for Icarous in version 2 are auto loaded and they may need to be changed.
+The parameters for [ICAROUS](https://github.com/nasa/icarous) in version 2 are auto loaded and they may need to be changed.
 This can be done once the aircraft is started.

 ### To view own-ship perspective flight instruments